sigoa/Merlot/README.md

  * GR-security kernel
  * TOR network traffic only (opt-out is possible)
  * JWM option and OpenBox window managers
- * nice menu for everything, set own root password on the first sccreen
+ * nice menu for everything, set own root password on the first screen